 I enjoyed the electives this year and I really enjoyed the opportunity to take a deep dive into the various areas of specialisation that I had been considering which include finance, sustainability and artificial Intelligence.

-My personal favorite elective was Sustainability and Competitive Advantage by Professor Christiane Bode, closely followed by Digital Transformation by Dr. Cathy Mulligan.
+My personal favourite elective was Sustainability and Competitive Advantage by Professor Christiane Bode, closely followed by Digital Transformation by Dr. Cathy Mulligan.
 I found both professors to be the most engaging, and very empathic in their teaching styles, particularly Dr. Bode.
 Aside from the fact that the Sustainability module came highly recommended by an alumnus, I personally found it very fulfilling to attend.
 The case studies were very insightful, as were the invited guests who were truly engaging.

 Group projects: an eye-opening experience